mf2vec-dev/mf2ff/docs/user-guide.md

 | API | `mf2ff.options.set_math_defaults = True` / `False` |
 | default | disabled |

 This option enables using the `fontdimen` values to set the OpenType `math` table constants to default TeX equivalent values.
+An overview of the OpenType `math` constants and the default values that are used when the `set-math-defaults` option is enabled can be found [here](math.md).

 ### `set-top-accent` & `skewchar`